platformbuilds/mirador-core/docs/migration-guide.md

 ## Overview

-This guide helps you migrate from using separate engine-specific APIs (VictoriaMetrics, VictoriaLogs, VictoriaTraces) to the unified query API introduced in Mirador Core v7.0.0.
+This guide helps you migrate from using separate engine-specific APIs (VictoriaMetrics, VictoriaLogs, VictoriaTraces) to the unified query API introduced in Mirador Core.
 The unified API provides intelligent routing, cross-engine correlation, and a consistent interface across all observability data types.

 ## Table of Contents